AKSW/LSQ/README.md

 -r, --rdfizer         RDFizer selection: Any combination of the letters (e)
                         xecution, (l)og and (q)uery (default: elq)
 -t, --timeout <Long>  Timeout in milliseconds
--w --write            output serialization, e.g., "N-Triples/ascii" default is turtle -x, --experiment      URI of the experiment environment ```
+-w --outformat            output format, e.g., "N-Triples/ascii" default is "Turtle/blocks"
+-x, --experiment      URI of the experiment environment ```

 From the repository root folder, run: